 By George Ankers

 When a friend and an enemy both tell you the same thing, it is worth listening.
-Drogba timed his exit perfectly and so, now, has Sir Alex Ferguson at Manchester United, bowing out gracefully on a landmark 20th league title.
+Drogba timed his exit perfectly and so, now, has Sir Alex Ferguson at Manchester United, bowing out gracefully on a milestone 20th league title.
 Everyone wants to see their heroes finish fittingly.

 Across Chelsea's now-customary 4-2-3-1 formation, there are players better suited to each position than Lampard.
 The attacking midfield roles are unquestionably the domain of the sparkling young trio, with Victor Moses knocking on the door and Andre Schurrle seemingly on the way.